 Located within Curve Lake First Nation, Henry’s Gumming Beach (Whetung St. E.) is a spot to cool off just steps away from shopping and culture at Whetung Ojibwa Centre.
 Another great option here is Lance Wood Park (Chemong St. S.)

 A popular spot for those with little ones, Jones Beach (908 Jones Beach Road, Bridgenorth) is a place to have a picnic, and enjoy the pier as you play.
 Swing by Pizza Villa on your way back for a soft-serve or scooped ice cream cone.

-Enjoy a trek along the trail before soaking up the fun and sun at Ennismore Riverfront Park (1053 Ennis Road, Ennismore).
+Enjoy a trek along the trail before soaking up the fun and sun at Ennismore Waterfront Park (1053 Ennis Road, Ennismore).
 There is a picnic shelter and playground too.